-Results: The Pool has contracts in effect and did not issue a solicitation for insurance brokers, claims auditors or actuaries during fiscal year 2013.
+Results: The Pool conducted a formal competitive solicitation for a broker during fiscal year 2014.
+The Pool is in compliance with this requirement.
 The Pool does not contract with and did not issue a solicitation for third party administrator services.